gbadev-org/tonc/content/interrupts.md

 Making a nested interrupt routine work is not a pleasant exercise when you only partially know what you're doing.
 For example, that different CPU modes used different stacks took me a while to figure out, and it took me quite a while to realize that the reason my nested isrs didn't work was because there are different link registers too.

-The `isr_master_nest` is largely based on libgba's interrupt dispatcher, but also borrows information from GBATek and A. Bilyk and DekuTree's analysis of the whole thing as described in [forum:4063](http://forum.gbadev.org/viewtopic.php?t=4063).
+The `isr_master_nest` is largely based on libgba's interrupt dispatcher, but also borrows information from GBATEK and A. Bilyk and DekuTree's analysis of the whole thing as described in [forum:4063](http://forum.gbadev.org/viewtopic.php?t=4063).
 Also invaluable was the home-use debugger version of no$gba, hurray for breakpoints.

 If you want to develop your own interrupt routine, these sources will help you immensely and will keep the loss of sanity down to somewhat acceptable levels.
 </div>